 We are an early-stage medical device company focused on developing, manufacturing and commercializing our C-Pulse® Heart Assist System (the "C-Pulse System") for treatment of Class III and ambulatory Class IV heart failure.
-The C-Pulse System utilizes the scientific principles of intra-aortic balloon counter-pulsation applied in an extra-aortic approach to assist the left ventricle by reducing the workload required to pump blood throughout the body, while increasing blood flow to the coronary arteries.
+The C-Pulse System utilizes the known concept of counterpulsation applied in an extra-aortic approach to assist the left ventricle by reducing the workload required to pump blood throughout the body, while increasing blood flow to the coronary arteries.

 We are in the process of pursuing regulatory approvals necessary to sell our system in the United States.
 We completed enrollment of our North American feasibility clinical study in the first half of 2011.
 In November 2011, we announced the preliminary results of the six-month follow-up period for the feasibility study and we submitted the clinical data to the U.S. Food and Drug Administration (the "FDA").
 In March 2012, the FDA notified us that it had completed its review of the C-Pulse System feasibility study data and concluded we met the applicable agency requirements, and further indicated that we could move forward with an investigational device exemption ("IDE") application.
 In October 2012, we announced the results of the 12-month follow-up period for the feasibility study.
-In November 2012, the FDA provided us with unconditional approval to initiate a pivotal study.
-The COUNTER HFTM study is designed to enroll 388 patients randomized 1:1 to treatment (C-Pulse implantation) versus optimal medical therapy, at up to 40 participating hospitals and clinics.
-The primary efficacy endpoint of the study is defined as freedom from worsening heart failure resulting in hospitalization, LVAD implantation, cardiac transplantation or heart failure related death.
-We commenced enrollment in our COUNTER HF study in September 2013 and concluded 2014 with 40 enrollments, 21 activated centers, and 12 additional centers committed to participate.
-On February 25, 2015, we announced that we had received unconditional approval from the FDA to conduct an interim analysis of COUNTER HF, which could reduce the overall duration of the trial.
-On March 6, 2015, we announced that COUNTER HF had reached a pre-determined pausing point and we temporarily suspended enrollment in accordance with the study protocol.
-The FDA has responded to our pause notification and has advised that we submit an IDE supplement to discuss the reasons for the temporary suspension and a plan for study resumption.
-We submitted the document to the FDA on March 16, 2015.
-This supplement carries up to a 30-day review period by the FDA.
+In November 2012, the FDA provided us with unconditional approval to initiate a pivotal study and we commenced enrollment in our COUNTER HFTM study in September 2013.
+The COUNTER HF study was designed to enroll 388 patients randomized 1:1 to treatment (C-Pulse implantation) versus optimal medical therapy, at up to 40 participating hospitals and clinics.
+The primary efficacy endpoint of the study was defined as freedom from worsening heart failure resulting in hospitalization, LVAD implantation, cardiac transplantation or heart failure related death.
+In February 2015, we announced that we had received unconditional approval from the FDA to conduct an interim analysis of COUNTER HF, which could have reduced the overall duration of the trial.
+In March 2015, we announced that COUNTER HF had reached a pre-determined pausing point and we temporarily suspended enrollment in accordance with the study protocol.
+In May 2015 we announced that the FDA approved resumption of patient enrollment into the study and we began the process of reactivating clinical sites and of resuming enrollment of patients into the study.
+We concluded 2015 with 66 enrollments, 35 randomizations, 29 activated centers and 9 additional centers committed to participate.
+As we evaluated the pace of enrollment into our pivotal and post market studies, we determined that enrolling these studies would take much longer than anticipated as a result of the invasiveness of the implant procedure and requirements imposed by the trial design.
+As a result, on March 3, 2016, we announced that we are no longer enrolling patients into the COUNTER HF and OPTIONS HF studies and that we plan to pursue a new strategic direction, as discussed below under "Our Strategy."

-We obtained CE Mark approval for the C-Pulse System in July 2012 and have taken initial steps to evaluate the market potential for our system in targeted countries that accept the CE Mark in anticipation of commencing commercial sales.
-In order to gain additional clinical data and support reimbursement in Europe, we have initiated a 50-patient post-market study in Europe that will evaluate endpoints similar to those for our U.S. pivotal study.
+We obtained CE Mark for the C-Pulse System in July 2012.
+In order to gain additional clinical data and support reimbursement in Europe, we initiated a 50-patient post-market study in Europe to evaluate endpoints similar to those for our U.S. pivotal study.
 We commenced enrollment in our OPTIONS HF study in the second quarter of 2013.
-We do not currently plan to commercialize the C-Pulse System in any European country unless the product is approved for reimbursement.
-We do not expect to receive reimbursement in Germany before 2016 and cannot be certain of when, or if, we will receive reimbursement in Germany or other targeted countries.
-The European OPTIONS HF study concluded 2014 with 12 implants performed in Europe.
+We concluded 2015 with a total of 15 implants performed prior to the termination of enrollment in the OPTIONS HF study.